 No, some people do fine without it.
-If you are someone who already adjusts their factors regularly and the tools you use for that will still be available while Looping, and you already have the reports you need for your doctor or your doctor doesn’t want reports, then you could forgo data storage/reporting.
+If you are someone who already adjusts their settings regularly and the tools you use for that will still be available while Looping, and you already have the reports you need for your doctor or your doctor doesn’t want reports, then you could forgo data storage/reporting.

 Think through what you might need data for.
 You would, for example, want data if there is any chance that you might be asking the Looping community for help with settings, or help understanding why Loop did something, such as:

-- Why do I have a negative IOB?
+- Why do I have negative IOB?

 - Why isn’t Loop recommending a bolus when I enter this meal?

 Nightscout is the preferred option in the DIY Looping communities for capturing data.
 It can be used in addition to Tidepool and Apple Health.
 Setting up and maintaining Nightscout will probably be a commitment of about 8 hours per year.
 We encourage you to think about the purpose Nightscout serves in the whole framework of Looping.
 If your Nightscout site is down, Loop will still work.
 Unless you are using it for remote monitoring, such as for a child that is away from the house, it generally is not a critical part of day-to-day Looping.

-More uses for Data
+More Uses for Data

 There may be some uses for having a data repository that are not obvious until you are Looping.
-Take your time to think about what your needs are for the data, if you want to add a free Nightscout account, or whether you’d prefer a paid T1Pal account.
+Take your time to think about what your needs are for the data, if you want to add a Nightscout account, or one of the other options.
 It’s a good idea to build your Nightscout site before you start Looping and begin feeding your CGM data to it in advance.
-You may soon find it to be your favorite way to view Bllod Glucose data, independent of the usefulness of it once you start Looping.
+You may soon find it to be your favorite way to view blood glucose data, independent of the usefulness of it once you start Looping.